JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 account-set = { path = '../../traits/account-set', default-features = false }
 ```

-When it comes time to actually get the set of members, we have to use the `accounts` method supplied by
+To actually get the set of members, we use the `accounts` method supplied by the trait.
-the trait.

 ```rust, ignore
 // Get the members from the vec-set pallet